lautanal/datastructures_lab/documentation/definition.md

 Polun etsinnän ohella vertaillaan myös algoritmien tehokkuutta toisiinsa nähden.

-## Ohjelmointikieli
+## Programming language

-Ohjelmointikielenä käytetään Pythonia (versio 3.8.8).
-Visualisointi ja käyttöliittymä toteutetaan Pygame-kirjaston avulla.
+The program is written in Python (version 3.8.8).
+Visualisation and user interface are written using Pygame-library.

-## Algoritmit ja tietorakenteet
+## Algorithms and data structures

-Polunetsinnän nopeutta testataan ainakin usealla eri algoritmilla, joita ovat Dijkstran perinteinen, A*, IDA* ja Jump Point Search.
+Route finding is tested with Dijkstra, A*, IDA* ja Jump Point Search algorithms.

-## Ohjelman syötteet ja tulosteet
+## Program inputs

-Ohjelma generoi itse ruutukartan tai käyttäjä voi ladata tiedostosta kartan.
+The program generates a grid map or the user can load a map from file.

-Käyttäjä valitsee graafisen käyttöliittymän kautta reitin lähtö- ja maaliruudut sekä käytetyn algoritmin ja muut tarvittavat parametrit.
-Graafisen käyttöliittymän kautta voidaan myös lisätä läpäisemättömiä esteitä kartalle.
+The user selects start and end points, route finding algorithm and other parameters.

-Ohjelma näyttää polun visuaalisesti.
-Polun haku voidaan animoida realiaikaisesti.
+The program shows the calculated route visually.
+Path finding can be animated.

-## Aika- ja tilavaativuudet
+## Time and space complexity

-Aikavaatimus: O((V + E log V)
+Time complexity: O((V + E log V)

-Tilavaatimus: O(V)
+Space complexity: O(V)

-## Lähteet
+## Sources

 [Dijkstra Wikipedia](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)